Troels Lund Poulsen: Political career

-On 3 April 2024, he fired Danish chief of defence Flemming Lentfer, saying that Lentfer had failed to keep him informed about weapons failures on board HDMS Iver Huitfeldt when it fought in Operation Prosperity Guardian.
+On 3 April 2024, he fired Chief of Defence Flemming Lentfer, saying that Lentfer had failed to keep him informed about weapons failures on board HDMS Iver Huitfeldt when it fought in Operation Prosperity Guardian during armed combat against Houthi militants.

 In 2025, the Auditor general criticised him, and previous ministers, for inadequate security at 18 military bases.

 Personal life

-Lund Poulsen is married to Anne, with whom he has a daughter.
+Lund Poulsen was in a relationship with fellow Venstre politician Sophie Løhde from 2007 to 2013.
+He is married to Anne Simonsen, a former secretary at the Ministry of Taxation.
+The couple have a daughter, born in 2018, and live on a farm at Birkehøjgaard near Tølløse.